combient/nodebb-plugin-medals/README.md

   - In their profile?
 - Page with recently assigned medals?
 Announcements.
 - Create proper privileges for assigning medals.
   - Now only admins can create medals.
+Maybe a system to suggest medals?
-  - And global mods can assign/unassign.
+  - Privileges for individual users can be assigned to assign and favourite medals, but not yet groups.